bkrishna-hari/ASR-Stuff/README.md

 ### Configure the network
 For the file server VM, configure network settings in Azure Site Recovery so that the VM networks are attached to the correct DR network after failover.

-You can select the VM in the **Replicated items** to configure the network settings, as shown in the following illustration.
+You can select the VM in the **Replicated items** tab to configure the network settings, as shown in the following illustration.

 ![](./media/storsimple-dr-using-asr/image2.png)